sm7515/music-journal/README.md

 * Users can
 	* Signup/Login/Logout
 	* Search for a song and make a post
+	* See history posts and delete a post
 	* View, comment and like other peoples' posts
 	* Upload profile image and change username
 	* Visit other peoples' account home page